Health and SEND

 EHC plan annual reviews

-If your child has an education, health and care (EHC) plan, they will have an annual review meeting with their school to make sure they are getting the right health support.
+If your child has an education, health and care (EHC) plan, they will have an annual review meeting with their school to make sure they are getting the right support with their education, social care and health.
+For children under 5 years the meeting is held every six months.

-A health professional should be invited to this meeting or provide written information if they can’t attend.
+All health professionals that see your child regularly should be invited to this meeting or provide written information if they can’t attend.

-Health needs should be included in the discussions and any changes to the EHC Plan required should be reported to Buckinghamshire Council.
+Any changes to the EHC Plan, including health, will be reported to Buckinghamshire Council.

-Details around health needs management in the setting should be kept within the Individual Healthcare Plan (IHP) and this should be referred to in Section G of the EHCP.
+Details around health needs management in the setting should be kept within the Individual Healthcare Plan (IHCP) and this should be referred to in Section G of the EHCP.

 Health training for staff